 If the amount is still more than you can afford, you may submit documentation of your expenses.
 The servicer can determine a lower payment by deducting reasonable expenses.
 In all cases, the payment must be at least $5 per month.

 Once your payment has been set, your servicer will send you documentation of the payment amount and may require a rehabilitation agreement.
-Collection fees will continue to accrue on your loan as long as it is in default and can be as much as 18.5% of the loan balance.
-These fees are in addition to the interest, which will also continue to accrue.
+Collection fees usually will continue to accrue on your loan as long as it is in default and can be as much as 18.5% of the loan balance.
+These fees are in addition to the interest, which will also normally continue to accrue.

 Nearly all defaulted federal student loans can be consolidated into a Direct Consolidation Loan.
 Combining your student loans through consolidation is a faster and cheaper way to get out of default on federal student loans than rehabilitation.
 You don’t have to pay fees to consolidate your loan, and consolidation should be completed in fewer than six months.
-Therefore, collection fees will accrue for a shorter amount of time than under a rehabilitation plan.
+So, collection fees will accrue for a shorter amount of time than under a rehabilitation plan.

 When you consolidate, you must choose a servicer for your loan.
-This opportunity can be an advantage if you had a bad experience with your current servicer.
+This opportunity can be an advantage if you’ve had a bad experience with your current servicer.
 You will also select a repayment plan.

 The default status of the previous loan, as well as late payments, will remain on your credit report for the full amount of time allowed under the Fair Credit Reporting Act.

 A few other options for getting out of default are getting a discharge, repaying the full loan amount, or refinancing the loan.